tikhono/CryptoHackPals/pals/set2/_16_cbc_bitflipping_attacks/README.md

 > ### CBC bitflipping attacks
 >
-> Generate a random AES key.
+> Generate a random AES KEY.
 >
 > Combine your padding code and CBC code to write two functions.
 >